Nonpartisan Bloc for Cooperation with the Government: BBWR in 1928–35

-BBWR in the 1990s
+Aftermath

 The Nonpartisan Bloc for Support of Reforms (Bezpartyjny Blok Wspierania Reform, also abbreviated BBWR), was founded to continue the traditions of pre-war Nonpartisan Bloc for Cooperation with the Government.
 Its creation was announced by Lech Wałęsa on June 1, 1993, during a press conference in the garden of the Belweder.
 The movement was registered on October 30, 1993.
 It was a political party, supposed to provide Wałęsa with support in the Parliament.
 In the 1993 election, the BBWR won 5.41% of votes, or 8 seats (16 in the Sejm, 2 in the Senate).
 Disappointed with this result, Wałęsa began to disassociate himself from the organization.

 The BBWR continued to exist until 1997.
 It supported Wałęsa in the 1995 presidential election, after which the party was split into several factions - the BBWR - Bloc for Poland (BBWR - Blok dla Polski), BBWR - United in Election (BBWR - Solidarni w Wyborach), New Poland (Nowa Polska), Republican Party (Partia Republikanie), and National Party of Retirees (Krajowa Partia Emerytow i Rencistow).
 In December 1997, Wałęsa created the Christian Democracy of the 3rd Polish Republic.